 The typical asking rate per listing is in the $40's per square foot per year.
-The Singer Park region is going through a a boost in rates.
-In the last 3 months, the median rate increased $11 per sqft per year.
-That's a 33% rise in rent.
+The Singer Park submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $1 per sqft per year.
+That's a 3% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Singer Park region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Singer Park submarket has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 4 listings have been made available, which means new availabilities most likley are leasing quickly.
+In the last 90 days, 4 listings have been listed, which means new listings are probably going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 375% of the available leases in the Singer Park are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,320 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are close to 1 floors.
+The standard measurement for office space in this area is around 1,710 sqft.
+Most buildings in this area are approximately 2 floors.
 Most buildings in this market were built in 1967 and are Class A.